nyatla/TBSKmodem/Readme.en.md

         PcmData.dump(PcmData(src_pcm,16,carrier),fp)
 ```

-First, this script creates XPskSinTone objects that use to transmission symbols.
+First, this script creates TraitTone objects that use to transmission symbols.
 Next, create a modulator TbskModulator object and modulate it with the modulateAsBit function.
 Modulating source is an array of bit values (1 or 0), totaling 8*16=128 bits.